 Forestry - MNR, MS, PhD

 Graduate study in forestry leads to the Master of Natural Resources (MNR), Master of Science (MS), or Doctor of Philosophy (PhD) degrees.
-In addition to meeting Graduate School admission requirements, applicants are evaluated and recommended for admission by the graduate faculty of the School of Forestry and Wildlife Sciences based on an examination of their scores on the Graduate Record Examination (GRE), TOEFL tests for international students, their previous academic record, experience, and recommendations.
-While exceptions may be made, the faculty generally expect a minimum GPA of 3.0 in previous academic course work and minimum scores both verbal and quantitative in the 50 percentile range for the GRE.
+In addition to meeting Graduate School admission requirements, applicants are evaluated and recommended for admission by the graduate faculty of the School of Forestry and Wildlife Sciences based on an examination of scores on the TOEFL tests for international students, previous academic records, experience, and recommendations.
+While exceptions may be made, the faculty generally expect a minimum GPA of 3.0 in previous academic course work.
 Course deficiencies are identified by the student’s advisory committee and approved by the GPO with due consideration for the student’s previous training and experience.

-- Master of Natural Resources - Three MNR options are available.
+- Master of Natural Resources - The MNR is a non-thesis degree.

-Natural Resource Management option is available for individuals with a biologically related baccalaureate degree who are interested in careers in the management and policy making for our natural resources.
-This option can be completed in 3-4 semesters depending upon coursework selected and requires a minimum of 36 semester hours of graduate courses.
+Natural Resource Management is available for individuals with a baccalaureate degree who are interested in careers in the natural resources arena.
+This degree can be completed in 3-4 semesters depending upon coursework selected and requires a minimum of 30 semester hours of graduate courses.

-Professional Forester option for individuals with baccalaureate degrees in fields other than forestry and who are interested in becoming Registered Foresters in Alabama.
-This option is a two-year program which begins with a 10 week summer Field Practicum and requires a minimum of 70 semester hours (34 hours of specified undergraduate course work plus 36 hours of graduate course work).
+Professional Forester track is for individuals with baccalaureate degrees in fields other than forestry and who are interested in becoming Registered Foresters in Alabama.
+This track is a two-year program which begins with a 10 week summer Field Practicum and requires a minimum of 64 semester hours (34 hours of specified undergraduate course work plus 30 hours of graduate course work).

 - Doctor of Philosophy (PhD) may be tailored for any of the topical areas listed under the M.S.
-A research proposal and dissertation based on original research are required as major components of the PhD degree program.
+A research proposal and dissertation based on original research are required components for the PhD degree program.
 The degree requires 60 semester hours beyond the bachelor degree.
 There must be a minimum of 30 semester hours in graded coursework at the 7000-level or above.
 Of the remaining 30 semester hours, 10 hours must be Research and Dissertation (FORY 8990) and 20 hours of 6000-level or above.
-While some of these 60 hours can be from previous graduate work, such as a MS degree, a minimum of 25 hours of graded coursework at the 6000-level or above must be completed at Auburn.
-All PhD students are required to take Research Methods (FORY 7510) and Seminar (FOWS 7950).
+While some of these 60 hours can be from previous graduate work, such as a MS degree, the majority of hours of graded coursework at the 6000-level or above must be completed at Auburn.
+All PhD students are required to take Research Methods ( FORY 7510) and Seminar (FOWS 7950).
 Oral and written preliminary exams are required for advancement to candidacy; The preliminary exams must be completed no less than two academic terms prior to graduation.
 The written and oral preliminary examinations for PhD students will normally consist of questions from each committee member regarding technical competency and other related issues.

 An urban forestry minor, administered in cooperation with the Department of Horticulture, is available for MNR, MS, and PhD degrees.